Welcome to the Montgomery Symphony Orchestra!

 Join us Saturday, June 25th at 11am for the Stringfellows closing concert on the Huntingdon College Campus in Smith Recital Hall.

 Stringfellows is designed to serve rising 7th-9th grader students of violin, viola, cello, and bass.
 This seven-day residential music camp will focus on building the skills necessary for success on one's instrument.
-Camp enrollment will be limited to the first 30 applications.
-The deadline for registration is May 27th, 2016.

 Registration is now closed!